 The DSP Film Festival is a short-film video festival organized by the Department of Spanish and Portuguese.

 The DSP Film Festival awards student films.
 It is exclusively for undergraduate students.

-For a specific guide on how format and other requirements follow this call for submissions link
+For a specific guide on how to format and other requirements follow this call for submissions link.

-In order to allow new filmmaking formats to enter we are allowing short-films from 1, but no longer than 10 minutes including titles and credits.
+In order to allow new filmmaking formats to enter we are allowing short films from 1 minute to no longer than 10 minutes, including titles and credits.

 • The topic is open.